-Look for creative ways to solve two problems at once—like an artful trivet that can be wall decor, then taken down for use for hot pans when you need them.
+Look for creative ways to solve two problems at once—like an artful trivet that can be wall decor, then taken down to use for hot pans when you need them.
 "Only showcase things you find both beautiful and functional—that is, things you want to look at that also serve a purpose!" —Sonja Overhiser, food blogger at A Couple Cooks

 Kitchen Organization Essential: Your fridge door can hold more than just takeout menus or kids’ art.
 The Puj Phillup hangable kids cups let you keep your child’s color-coded cup where he or she can easily grab it—and frees up valuable kitchen cupboard storage.